Executive Productivity

 in your outbox.
 Review and send, or modify.

-This matters more than most partners realize.
-The American Bar Association’s 2025 TechReport found that 29 percent of malpractice claims against law firms involve some form of conflict-of-interest failure.
-ABA Model Rule 1.7 (current client conflicts) and Rule 1.9 (former client conflicts) impose strict obligations that get exponentially harder to manage as firm headcount grows.
+The agent runs automated conflict checks across all active matters, historical representations, lateral hire disclosures, and known entity relationships.
+It produces a preliminary conflicts memo in minutes instead of the 3-5 days a manual check requires.
+This matters more than most partners realize — the American Bar Association’s 2025 TechReport found that 29% of malpractice claims against law firms involve some form of conflict-of-interest failure.
+ABA Model Rule 1.7 (current client conflicts) and Rule 1.9 (former client conflicts) impose strict obligations that get exponentially harder to manage as firm headcount grows past about 300 attorneys.

 Here’s what a conflicts screening output looks like: